 Jet Stream 500

-The Jet Stream 500 is a low cost desktop wind tunnel with a 5 1/4" square 18" long test area.
+The Jet Stream 500 is a low cost desktop wind tunnel with a 5 1/4" square 16" deep test area.
 Objects placed in the tunnel can be monitored for lift and drag while the actual wind speed is accurately controlled between 1.0 and 80.0 MPH using a pitot static tube.
 Airfoils and cars can be easily compared for aerodynamic efficiency and stability.

-With the optional Windows software the unit can control the wind speed while displaying the lift and drag forces graphically.
+With the included Windows software, the unit can control the wind speed while displaying the lift and drag forces graphically.
 The L/D (lift/drag) can be graphically displayed for airfoils as well as the Cd (cross sectional drag) for cars to measure and compare design efficiency.
-After a test is complete, further analysis can be done to visually compare two tests by overlaying graphs or importing the results into a spreadsheet for further analysis.
+After a test is complete, further analysis can be done to visually compare two tests by overlaying graphs or exporting the results into a spreadsheet for further analysis.

 Many critical features are missing from desktop wind tunnels today.
 Several items listed below should be checked before purchasing your wind tunnel.